 How Much Should I Sleep?

-My nightly 7 hours in bed translated to 6-6.5 hours of real sleep.
+My nightly ~7 hours in bed translated to 6-6.5 hours of time asleep.
 An amount insufficient for 99.9 percent of the population (according to Dr Walker).

 So how much should you actually sleep?